- This post contains affiliate links. Read more here.

-We’ve got the lowdown on even more dog bootie options right here.
+We’ve got the lowdown on more dog bootie options right here.

-While you’re trekking through nature, you’ll need water, snacks, and other supplies-also consider a canine first-aid kit.
-You can carry a hiking pack for convenience, but so can your dog.
+While you’re trekking through nature, you’ll need water, snacks, and other supplies.
+Also consider a canine first-aid kit, as well as a hiking pack (for you and your dog).

-These doggy backpacks strap around his back and are typically padded for comfort and are moisture resistant.
+These doggy backpacks strap around his back and are typically padded for comfort and are moisture-resistant (like the Kurgo Dog Saddlebag Backpack pictured above).
 Just make sure not to weigh your dog down too much.

-Some packs, like Ruffwear, come with reflective strips so you can easily spot your dog in low visibility in the wilderness.
-Ruffwear Approach Dog Pack retails for $80 and is available at Amazon
+Some packs, like Ruffwear (pictured below), come with reflective strips so you can easily spot your dog in low visibility in the wilderness.
+Availability of Ruffwear gear in recent months has been touch and go, but when they’re in stock, an item such as the Ruffwear Approach Dog Pack (pictured below) retails between $50-$80, depending on the size you need.

 Want to take your dog on your hike but aren’t sure he can physically handle the trip?
 No problem—just carry him.